Municipal council voting & attendance records are optional in Ontario

 The City of Toronto provides open datasets on the voting records of each and every one of its political representatives.
 These datasets help reveal not only whether representatives are clocking into work regularly, but also how they vote on issues.

 Federally, recorded votes and statements of MPs are easily accessible on House of Commons of Canada and Open Parliament.
+The website Open Parliament tracks and categorizes these votes.

 How do municipalities record their votes?